mathigon/textbooks/content/fractals/content.md

 area, and a 1-dimensional line.

 ---

-### The History of Fractals

-{.fixme} TODO

-{.fixme} Fractals are very popular in mathematical visualisation, because they look very beautiful even though they can be created using simple patterns like the ones above.

----
 > id: snowflake

 ### The Koch Snowflake

-::: column.grow

-We've already seen some plants that look like fractals, but there are many other shapes in nature that also do.
-One great examples are snowflakes and ice crystals.
+There are many shapes in nature that look like fractals.
+We've already seen some plants at the beginning of this chapter.
+Another great examples are snowflakes and ice crystals:

-{.fixme} images
+::: column(width=120 parent="padded-thin")

+    x-media(src="images/snow-1.jpg" width=120 height=120)

+::: column(width=120)

+    x-media(src="images/snow-2.jpg" width=120 height=120)

+::: column(width=120)

+    x-media(src="images/snow-3.jpg" width=120 height=120)

+::: column(width=120)

+    x-media(src="images/snow-4.jpg" width=120 height=120)

-::: column(width=352)
+::: column(width=120)

-    x-video(src="images/frozen.mp4" poster="images/frozen.jpg" width=352 height=198 credit="© Disney")
+    x-media(src="images/snow-5.jpg" width=120 height=120)

 :::

 ---
 > id: koch

+To create our own fractal snowflake, we once again have to find a simple procedure we can apply over and over again.

 ::: column.grow

-{.fixme} To create the __von Koch Snowflake__ you also start with a triangle and repeatedly add a smaller triangle to every segment of its edge.
-After a while, the edge looks exactly the same at small and large scales.
+Like the Sierpinski triangle, let's start with a single, equilateral triangle.
+However, rather than _removing_ smaller triangles at every step, we _add_ smaller triangles along the edge.
+The side-length of every triangle is [[`1/3`|`1/4`|`1/2`]] of the triangles in the previous step.

+The resulting shape is called the __Koch snowflake__, named after the Swedish mathematician [Helge von Koch](bio:koch).
+Notice, once again, that small sections of the edge of the snowflake look exactly the same as larger sections.

 ::: column(width=300)